-EU leaders demand clarity and realistic proposals from May on Brexit
+EU leaders demand 'realistic and workable' proposals from Theresa May on Brexit

 Brussels’ chief negotiator Michel Barnier warned that time was short and suggested an extra round of negotiations on Monday to help reinvigorate the talks.

-Mr Barnier said “huge and serious divergence” remained over issues relating to Ireland and Northern Ireland.
+He continued “huge and serious divergence” remained over issues relating to Ireland and Northern Ireland.

 The Prime Minister said she hoped a new phase in the Brexit talks would be possible after the publication of the Government’s White Paper calling for negotiations to speed up and intensify once the document is published.

-Details of the White Paper setting out the UK’s plans for issues including trade and customs are expected to be thrashed out by Cabinet ministers at next Friday’s Chequers away-day.
+Details of the White Paper setting out the UK’s plans for issues including trade and customs are expected to be thrashed out by Cabinet ministers at a Chequers away-day on July 6.

-Mrs May’s participation in the European Council summit ended in the early hours of Friday morning after a marathon session on proposals to address the migrant crisis.
+Mrs May’s participation in the European Council summit ended at 4.30am (3.30am BST) in the early hours of Friday morning after a marathon session on proposals to address the migrant crisis.

 She warned EU leaders the safety of their citizens would be put at risk if a deal on security co-operation after Brexit was not reached.

-Leaving the summit in Brussels, she said: “We are going to be publishing our White Paper shortly and I want to see the negotiations accelerating and intensifying thereafter.”

-She urged her counterparts to change the mandate given to their negotiators in order to allow UK involvement in key law enforcement initiatives allowing police and security agencies to share information.
+Leaving the summit in Brussels, Mrs May urged her counterparts to change the mandate given to their negotiators in order to allow UK involvement in key law enforcement initiatives allowing police and security agencies to share information.

 Without a deal she told her counterparts “we would no longer be able to share real-time alerts for wanted persons, including serious criminals” and “our collective ability to map terrorist networks across Europe and bring those responsible to justice would be reduced”.